Availity/availity-react/docs/source/form/upload/upload.md

 Callback called when file is removed.
 The callback is provided two arguments.
 1. the updated files and 2. the id of the file that was removed

+### `fileDeliveryProps?: object`

+This prop will list all necessary information needed to complete uploads to `fileDeliveryApi`.
+By using this prop, the files will be delivered upon upload and not upon submission of form.

+### `fileDeliveryOnSubmit?: boolean`

+This prop is used in tandem with the `fileDeliveryProps` so that your files will only get delivered to `fileDeliveryApi` when the form is being submitted. **Default:** `false`

 ### `maxSize?: number`

 The maximum file size (in bytes) for a file to be uploaded.